r2u-io/documentation/docs/3D-viewer.md

 </div>

-### Parâmetro progressBarColor
+### Parameter progressBarColor

-Define a cor do progressBarPosition
+Sets the color of the progressBarPosition

 <div>